MISP/misp-book/pymisp/README.md

 ~~~~
 Then the function starts by preparing the awaited arguments:
 * event: The event that will get a new attribute
 * type: The type of the attribute that will be added.
-See [here](../categories-and-types/README.md) for more informations
+See [here](../categories-and-types/README.md) for more information
 * value: The value of the new attribute
 ~~~~python
     misp = init(misp_url, misp_key)